Cizeon/wbw3/section3/web3rsvp/README.md

 This is section 3 of the 30 Days of Web3 course: https://www.30daysofweb3.xyz/en/curriculum/3-writing-your-smart-contract/6-checkpoint
 This course was offered by https://www.womenbuildweb3.com/#30dw3.

+I used hardhat with typescript to complete this section.

 # Compile

 ```console